- Departments & Offices A-E

 - 10 Priorities for Advancing Racial Equity Through the American Rescue Plan: A Guide for City and County Policymakers" by PolicyLink

 The American Rescue Plan Act 2021 was signed into law by President Biden on March 11th, 2021.
 This act provides U.S. cities and counties with $130.2 billion through December 31, 2024.
 The City of Durham will receive more than $50M as part of this allocation.
 These funds will be used to help offset revenue losses resulting from the pandemic, as well as fund other community needs.
 Specifically, these funds may be used to:

-For an overview of the Coronavirus State and Local Fiscal Recovery Funds program including an expanded use of eligible uses, see the fact sheet released by the U.S. Department of the Treasury.
+For an overview of the Coronavirus State and Local Fiscal Recovery Funds program including expanded use of eligible uses, see the U.S. Department of the Treasury website.

 Click or call 919-560-1200